Asimina: Cultivation and uses

-Wild-collected fruits of the common pawpaw (A. triloba) have long been a favorite treat throughout the tree's extensive native range in eastern North America.
-Pawpaws have never been cultivated for fruit on the scale of apples and peaches, but interest in pawpaw cultivation has increased in recent decades.
-Fresh pawpaw fruits are commonly eaten raw; however, they do not store or ship well unless frozen.
-Other methods of preservation include dehydration, production of jams or jellies, and pressure canning.The fruit pulp is also often used locally in baked dessert recipes, with pawpaw often substituted in many banana-based recipes.
+Wild-collected fruits of the common pawpaw (A. triloba) have long been a popular treat throughout the tree's extensive native range in eastern North America.
+Pawpaws have never been widely cultivated for fruit, but interest in pawpaw cultivation has increased in recent decades.
+Fresh pawpaw fruits are commonly eaten raw; however, once ripe they store only a few days at room temperature and do not ship well unless frozen.
+Other methods of preservation include dehydration, production of jams or jellies, and pressure canning.
+The fruit pulp is also often used locally in baked dessert recipes, with pawpaw often substituted in a number of banana-based recipes.

-The pawpaw is also gaining in popularity among backyard gardeners because of the tree's distinctive growth habit, the appeal of its fresh fruit, and its relatively low maintenance needs once established.
-The common pawpaw is also of interest in ecological restoration plantings, since this tree grows well in wet soil and has a strong tendency to form well-rooted clonal thickets.
+The common pawpaw is of interest in ecological restoration plantings, since this tree grows well in wet soil and has a strong tendency to form well-rooted clonal thickets.

-The several other species of Asimina have few economic uses.

 History

 The earliest documentation of pawpaws is in the 1541 report of the Spanish de Soto expedition, who found Native Americans cultivating it east of the Mississippi River.
 Chilled pawpaw fruit was a favorite dessert of George Washington, and Thomas Jefferson planted it at his home in Virginia, Monticello.
 The Lewis and Clark Expedition sometimes subsisted on pawpaws during their travels.
 Daniel Boone was also a consumer and fan of the pawpaw.
 The common pawpaw was designated as the Ohio state native fruit in 2009.
-Numerous pawpaw festivals have celebrated the plant and its fruit.
+Multiple pawpaw festivals have celebrated the plant and its fruit.